fivenet-app/plugins/fivem/fivenet/README.md

 * `Config.Tracking.Jobs` - A list of jobs that will be tracked.
 * `Config.Tracking.Item` - If set, this item is required to be in the user's inventory for the user to appear on the map (if on duty).
     * This requires you to configure the `Functions.CheckIfPlayerHidden` function to check your servers' inventory system for the item.
+* `Config.Tracking.Interval` - The interval in milliseconds to send the user's location to FiveNet, default is `3000` (3 seconds).
+It is not recommended to set it lower than `3000` to avoid excessive load on the server and FiveNet.

 ## Event List